5 Reasons Why Effective Attribution in Travel Matters Now More Than Ever

 Getting attribution right was already challenging for travel marketers with increasingly complex customer journeys, increased levels of competition and radical changes in customer travel preferences.

 But the advent of COVID-19 has changed the situation beyond all recognition.
-To successfully navigate a path out of the downturn travel marketers need to optimise the effectiveness of each and every marketing interaction with customers and successful attribution is at the heart of this approach.
+To successfully navigate a path out of the downturn travel marketers need to optimise the effectiveness of each and every marketing interaction with customers and successful marketing attribution is at the heart of this approach.

 Here are 5 reasons why effective attribution matters to travel marketers now, more than at any other time in recent history.